GlZM0/steam-data-engineer-project/README.md

 ## Website

-The data pipeline powers the backend of the [GoodCase](https://github.com/gizmo19/GoodCase) website, designed to provide users with insights from the processed data.
-Below are the details:
+The data pipeline powers the backend of the [GoodCase](https://github.com/gizmo19/GoodCase) website.

 https://good-case.vercel.app/